• Skip to content

 • Contact Council to organise a final inspection

-• A trade waste permit, outlining the conditions and obligations of the trade waste permit / agreement holder, is issued upon a satisfactory final inspection.
+• A trade waste approval, outlining the conditions and obligations of the trade waste permit / agreement holder, is issued upon a satisfactory final inspection.

 About the process